-This indicator reflects the number and proportion of children aged 3 - 6 years who are reported to be attending an ECD centre or educational institution - in other words, those attending out-of-home care and learning centres.
-For children aged 3 - 4 years the indicator measures those who are reported to attend a day-care centre, crèche, play group, nursery school or pre-primary school.
-For children aged 5 - 6 years it includes those who attend ECD centres as well as those attending pre-grade R, grade R or grade 1 in ordinary schools.
-While all these facilities provide care and stimulation for early learning for young children, the emphasis on providing learning opportunities through structured learning programmes differs by facility type.
-Children under three years are not included in this analysis because a group care and learning environment is not necessarily more appropriate than home-based care at such a young age.
+This indicator reflects the number and proportion of children aged 5 - 6 years who are reported to be attending an early childhood development (ECD) centre or educational institution - in other words, those attending out-of-home care and learning centres.
+It includes those who attend ECD centres as well as those attending pre-grade R, grade R or grade 1 in ordinary schools.
+While all these facilities provide care and stimulation for young children, the emphasis on providing learning opportunities through structured learning programmes differs by facility type.

-Educational inequalities are strongly associated with the structural socio-economic (and therefore also racial) inequalities in South Africa.
-These inequalities are evident from the early years, even before entry into primary school.
-They are exacerbated by a very unequal schooling system and are difficult to reverse.
-But early inequalities can be reduced through pre-school exposure to developmentally appropriate activities and programmes that stimulate cognitive development.
-Provided that they are of good quality, early learning programmes are an important mechanism to interrupt the cycle of inequality by reducing socio-economic differences in learning potential between children before they enter the foundation phase of schooling.
+Educational inequalities are strongly associated with structural socio-economic (and therefore also racial) inequalities in South Africa.7 These inequalities are evident from the early years, even before entry into primary school.
+They are exacerbated by a very unequal schooling system,8 and are difficult to reverse.
+But early inequalities can be reduced through pre-school exposure to developmentally appropriate activities and programmes that stimulate cognitive development.9 Provided that they are of good quality, early learning programmes are an important mechanism to interrupt the cycle of inequality by reducing socio-economic differences in learning potential between children before they enter the foundation phase of schooling.

-The Action Plan10 of the Department of Basic Education (DBE) includes a broad goal to "improve the access of children to quality early childhood development below Grade 1", and specifically to improve the quality and achieve universal access to grade R by 2014 (thus extending the original deadline of 2010).
-The plan does not mention pre-grade R learning programmes, but current evidence suggests that quality group learning programmes are beneficial for cognitive development from about three years of age.
-11 The DBE funds and monitors thousands of community-based grade R centres in addition to the school-based grade R classes.
+The Action Plan of the Department of Basic Education (DBE) includes a broad goal to "improve the access of children to quality early childhood development below Grade 1", and specifically to improve the quality and achieve universal access to grade R by 2014 (thus extending the original deadline of 2010).
+The plan does not mention pre-grade R learning programmes, but current evidence suggests that quality group learning programmes are beneficial for cognitive development from about three years of age.11 The DBE funds and monitors thousands of community-based grade R centres in addition to the school-based grade R classes.
 The National Planning Commission has proposed the introduction of a second year of preschool education, and that both years be made universally accessible to children.
-12 It therefore makes sense to monitor enrolment in early learning programmes of children in the 3-4 age group as well as the traditional 5-6 pre-school age group.
+It therefore makes sense to monitor enrolment in early learning programmes of children in the 5 - 6-year pre-school age group.

-In 2011, there were 284,595 "learners" attending 4,607 ECD centres in South Africa, according to the DBE's administrative data.
-The DBE snap survey counts another 784,680 learners attending grade R or pre-grade R at primary schools, of whom 94% were at public (government) schools while 6%, or 48,000, were at independent schools.
-13
+In 2012, there were 265,105 "learners" attending 3,961 ECD centres in South Africa, according to the DBE's administrative data.

+The number of learners in ECD centres dropped by 7% between 2011 and 2012.
+The DBE snap survey counts another 815, 935 learners attending grade R or pre-grade R at primary schools, of whom 94% were at public (government schools) while 6%, or 49,000, were at independent schools.13